filecoin-project/specs/src/systems/filecoin_vm/interpreter/_index.md

 in order to form a new tipset.

 The messages from all the blocks in a tipset must be executed in order to produce a next state.
+All messages from the first block are executed before those of second and subsequent blocks in the tipset.
+For each block, BLS-aggregated messages are executed first, then SECP signed messages.

 In addition, for each block:

 - the block reward is paid to the miner owner account, and
 - the block producer's election PoSt is processed by an implicit invocation on the associated actor

-before that block's messages are executed
+via implicit messages before that block's explicit messages are executed.

 For each tipset: